MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 Retrieval Augmented Generation (RAG) is a technique used to build applications that integrate data from custom data sources into a prompt for a generative AI model.
 RAG is a commonly used pattern for developing custom *copilots* - chat-based applications that use a language model to interpret inputs and generate appropriate responses.

-In this exercise, you'll use Azure AI Studio to integrate custom data into a generative AI prompt flow.
+In this exercise, you'll use Azure AI Foundry portal to integrate custom data into a generative AI prompt flow.

 This exercise takes approximately **45** minutes.